Suspect dead after gun battle with Philadelphia police officer

 It happened around 1:27 p.m. in the city's Port Richmond section.

 According to Sgt.
-Eric Gripp, when officers approached the vehicle, the driver looked up in surprise and had a gun in his hand.
+Eric Gripp, when officers approached the vehicle, the driver appeared to look up in surprise while armed with a handgun.

 WATCH: Philadelphia police provide update on fatal police shooting

-The suspect was able to flee before later crashing near Jasper Street and Hart Lane.
+The suspect was able to flee police before later crashing in the area of "D" Street and Kensington Avenue.

+Action News obtained video of the police pursuit moments before the crash.

+New dash cam video shows the 39 year old suspect in the red mustang fleeing from police, driving the wrong way and almost hitting Avi D, in his car.
+The suspect eventually crashed, and fled on foot before exchanging shots with @PhillyPolice https://t.co/qPdHJxbw70 pic.twitter.com/R8ygXYfp7C— Christie Ileto (@Christie_Ileto) November 13, 2020

+The suspect fled on foot briefly before encountering one of the officers near Jasper Street and Hart Lane.

-One of the officers attempted to chase after the suspect and was fired on by the suspect at least twice, said Gripp.
+Gripp says the suspect produced a handgun and fired on the officer at least twice.

 The officer returned fire, hitting the man.
-The officer fired at least two shots, it's unclear how many times the suspect when hit.
+It's unclear how many times the suspect when hit.

 Gripp says surveillance video and bodycam captured the shootout.